-Email is a really, really strange medium of communication, and here is why.
-When you write an email, you don’t have the ability to write as fast as you talk.
+Email is a strange medium of communication, and here is why.
+When you write an email, you can’t write as fast as you talk.
 So, you have a bit of time to gather your thoughts, and the process is slower.

 While you write, your conscious mind is “talking.”
-As you write your email, you actually see yourself facing your message’s recipient, as if you were facing each other in a room.
+As you write your email, you see yourself facing your message’s recipient, as if you were facing each other in a room.
 You may not have this precise image, but you feel the presence one way or another.

-While you write, you are truly “speaking” to this person.
-The difference between this type of communication and a regular chat is that the other person cannot answer, or if they do, they will answer exactly what you think or wish they would answer.
+While you write, you are genuinely “speaking” to this person.
+The difference between this type of communication and a regular chat is that the other person cannot answer, or if they do, they will respond precisely in the way you think or wish they would answer.
 And therefore, the discussion becomes a monologue or a conversation that you will “win.”
 And that’s the root of the danger of writing an email while angry.

 When you have a conversation with a person face to face, you see their expression; you hear them speak, they can interrupt you and give you feedback or reasons for whatever you are angry about.
 During the conversation, the discussion may become heated, you might curse or say bad things, but you will reach some reconciliation or understanding sooner or later.

 Once you do that, what is left in your mind is that we found common ground; we both said things, but now let’s move on.
 When you write an email, things are different.
 There is no one to intimidate you on the other side.
-You feel in control, and you are driving both characters—yourself and the recipient.
-You will not be censored, and you will feel empowered while your anger escalates exponentially.
+You feel in control, driving both characters—yourself and the recipient.
+You will not be censored and feel empowered while your anger escalates exponentially.

 You don’t give the other the ability to defend themselves.
 Instead, you build your anger, which can only result in you saying things you will regret later.

 The Dreaded Send Button